FrancoQuezada/SULS-IJOC2021/README.md

 2) Folder Instances_s8_s12 contains instances with 8 and 12 stages.
 3) Folder Instances_s20 contains instances with 20 stages.

+Each instance is composed of a series of vectors that represent a set of relalization of the stochastic parameters in the following order.

+1) Demand
+2) Set-up cost
+3) Inventory holding cost
+4) Realization probability
+5) Production cost

 The code of the extSDDiP algorithm is provided in a zip file.

 1) Main.cpp includes main functions for extSDDiP algorithm.